 In addition to the assistants, the Math Lab provides a resource room of videos that accompany some of the textbooks, Internet-connected computers for tutorial work, and extra texts and worksheets for additional practice.
 These resources may only be used in the Math Lab.

-Mathematics Minor: The Mathematics minor consists of a minimum of 15 semester hours, of which the following five courses (15 semester hours) are required: MAT 201, MAT 202, MAT 223, MAT 361, and MAT 368.
+Mathematics Minor: The Mathematics minor consists of a minimum of 20 semester hours of courses at or above the 200 level, of which the following three courses (11 semester hours) are required: MAT 201, MAT 202, and MAT 223.